| | ForewordThis pamphlet is designed to help

 the contract of purchase, all or a significant part of the closing

 costs are frequently paid by the buyer.
+Among the items which the buyer may

 be required to pay for are title search, title insurance (a